-In the meantime, grab a coupon and start a new tradition with your family and these Loaded Mashed Potato Bites!!
+In the meantime, start a new tradition with your family and these Loaded Mashed Potato Bites!!

-- One 4.9 ounce box Betty Crocker Ultimate Cheddar Mashed Potatoes
+- 4.9 ounce box Betty Crocker Ultimate Cheddar Mashed Potatoes

 - ¼ cup sour cream

 - 2 cans refrigerated crescent dough full-size sheets preferred, but crescent roll dough is okay too

 - Preheat your oven to 350 degrees F. Lightly coat a mini muffin tin with non-stick cooking spray.
 Set aside.

 - Prepare the Betty Crocker Ultimate Cheddar Mashed Potatoes according to package directions.

 - Once finished transfer to a medium mixing bowl.
 Add in the sour cream, 1/4 cup cheddar cheese and half the bacon.
 Set aside.